-Group counselling is an important part of influencing change and healing with all client populations.
-Through the creation of small theme-based groups, clients experience a sense of universality which allows them to see that they are not alone in the challenges they have encountered and their healing journey.
+Group counselling is an important part of influencing change and healing.
+Through the creation of small theme-based groups, children, youth and families/caregivers experience a sense of universality which allows them to see that they are not alone in the challenges they have encountered and their healing journey.
 Through this reduction of isolation there is an instillation of hope, which helps create optimism, promoting healthy futures for all involved.

 Group for Adolescents who have Sexually Abusive Behaviour: